algolia/datasets/airports/readme.md

-# Airports
+# Airports (3282 records)

-This dataset hold the name and geo-location of all main airports in the world.
+This dataset hold the name and geo-location of the main airports in the world.

 Each record contains a `.geoloc` key that you can use to try our [geo-search feature][1].